 - the organisation is a federal work, undertaking, or business as defined in PIPEDA, e.g. banks, telecommunications companies, etc.; or

-- the personal information is disclosed outside of a province in the course of a commercial activity.
+- the personal information crosses provincial borders in the course of a commercial activity.

-PIPEDA also does not apply within certain provinces in respect of personal health information collected, used, or disclosed by health information custodians and other entities governed by certain provincial health laws.
+PIPEDA also does not apply within the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, and Ontario in respect of personal health information collected, used, or disclosed by health information custodians and other entities governed by certain provincial health laws.

 PIPEDA is silent with respect to its extraterritorial application.
 However, the Federal Court of Canada ('the Federal Court') has found that PIPEDA will apply to businesses established in other jurisdictions if there is a 'real and substantial connection' between the organisation's activities and Canada (see A.T. v.
 Globe24h.com, 2017 FC 114).
 For example, with respect to websites, relevant connecting factors include where promotional efforts are being targeted, the location of end-users, the source of the content on the website, the location of the website operator, and the location of the host server.

 The breach notification and reporting requirements in AB PIPA have been applied where the personal information affected in a breach was about an individual located in Alberta.

 PIPEDA applies to every organisation that collects, uses, or discloses personal information in the course of commercial activities.
 Commercial activity is defined as any particular transaction, act, or conduct, or any regular course of conduct that is of a commercial character, including the selling, bartering, or leasing of donor, membership, or other fundraising lists.